A Practical Guide To The Best Digital Nomad Insurance (2026)

 💡 Returning to Canada for long periods?
 Consider a plan that includes home-country coverage or switch to provincial health + a top-up insurance plan when visiting.

-7️⃣ Best Digital Nomad Insurance Plans for Canadians
+7️⃣ Top Digital Nomad Insurance Plans for Canadians in 2026: Our Recommendations

 💡 Based on home-country visit rules and healthcare needs, these are some of the best options for Canadian nomads: